 We know that when it comes to race, there is a disparate impact upon people identifiable as part of a racial minority group that can only be explained by race.
 Creating more opportunities for police to stop people for petty, technical violations inevitably leads a worsening of the racial profiling problem.

 Social control by force – by law enforcement – is corrosive to our culture and our youth.
 Why learn responsibility as an individual if the government allows you little of it, and controls ever smaller aspects of your life – year after year, law after law?
 This seat belt law gives law enforcement yet another reason to pull someone over, and to find another, bigger reason to interfere with your life.

 Expansion of Child Seat law

 Under the new law, children in a motor vehicle must now be in a child passenger restraint system until their eighth birthday or they reach 4 feet 9 inches tall.
-Of course, this is yet another reason for police to stop you if it appears you might be in violation of this.
+Of course, this is yet another reason for a traffic stop by police if it appears you might be in violation.

 Global Positioning Systems on Windshield

 Global Positioning Systems (GPS) can now lawfully be mounted or located near the bottom-most part of a vehicle’s windshield.
 Previously, anything mounted on the front or rear windshield put the driver at risk of a traffic stop by police.
 The “obstructed windshield” statute, used by police to justify such traffic stops, does have some language about obstruction to the drivers view – yet, it gave police the legal excuse to stop someone if there was anything on the windshield, or between the windshield and the driver.
 These have included RADAR detectors (otherwise legal), notepads stuck to the windshield, air fresheners or other items hanging from the rear-view mirror, and the like – in addition to GPS units mounted to the windshield.
 At least now there is an exception for GPS units mounted to the lowest portion of the windshield.
 Presumably in that location, the driver’s view will not be impeded.